-My heart aches for those grieving over loss of their loved one and friend.
+My heart aches for those grieving over the loss of their loved ones and friends.
 I vividly remember the day our home phone rang and on the other end was someone telling us that Polly’s sister was killed in a motorcycle accident.
 (Please see If One Soul Gets Saved It’s Worth It All.)
 Polly and I were still Christians at the time, and I can still “feel” the emotions of the moment as Christians tried to make sense of a senseless death.
 Some people prayed, while others quoted Bible verses.
 Many of us wept, while others put on a strong face, not wanting to appear weak.
 And yet, not one of us dared to say to God, WHY?
-The reason for this, or course, is that asking WHY is viewed as having a lack of faith, a ploy by Satan to draw Christians away from Jesus, the author and finisher of their faith.
+The reason for this, of course, is that asking WHY is viewed as having a lack of faith, a ploy by Satan to draw Christians away from Jesus, the author and finisher of their faith.
 Christians must always believe that God is good all the time, never doing anything that is not for their betterment.

 Here’s what I know: the day Christians dare to ask WHY? is the day they have taken their first steps away from Christianity.
 Reality tells us that believing there is a personal God who loves and cares for us and always does what is in our best interest is a lie.
 A well-intentioned lie, perhaps, but a lie nonetheless.

 The Bible says in Proverbs 27:1, Boast not thyself of to morrow; for thou knowest not what a day may bring forth.
-The Bible also says in James 4;14, Whereas ye know not what shall be on the morrow.
+The Bible also says in James 4:14, Whereas ye know not what shall be on the morrow.
 For what is your life?
 It is even a vapour, that appeareth for a little time, and then vanisheth away.
 These verses aptly describe how all of us should view life.
-None us knows what tomorrow will bring.
-This could be the last blog post I ever right.
-Pain, suffering, loss, and death, lurk in the shadows, ever ready to pounce when given the opportunity.
+None of us knows what tomorrow will bring.
+This could be the last blog post I ever write.
+Pain, suffering, loss, and death lurk in the shadows, ever ready to pounce when given the opportunity.
 This is why it is important for us to embrace each and every day as if it might be our last.
 This is hard to do.
 We humans are optimistic, thinking that the sun will rise in the morning and another day will be ours.
 However, as this story aptly illustrates, there is coming a day when each of us will meet our end.
-No matter how sure we are about the future, all that we really have is the present.
+No matter how sure we are about the future, all that we really have is today.